A Florida Slip and Fall Lawyer Evaluates Actual Cases of Trip and Fall Injuries

 A qualified and experienced personal injury attorney will have the resources and the desire to take a case as far as necessary to recover the full, true value of a slip-and-fall case.
 Dolman Law Group is a personal injury law firm that has successfully recovered substantial awards for countless victims of negligence.
 We have the resources required to cover the cost of litigation, no matter how long it takes, to ensure the client recovers the maximum award possible.

-If you or a loved one were seriously injured in a slip and fall accident, call and speak to a qualified personal injury trial attorney for a free consultation and evaluation of your case at 727-451-6900.
-There is no obligation.
-You pay nothing until we win.
+If you or a loved one were seriously injured in a slip and fall accident, call and speak to a qualified personal injury trial attorney for a free consultation and evaluation of your case at 727-451-6900 or contact us online.
+There is no obligation and you pay nothing until we win your case.